 - Eat just one drop of pure edible hash oil (the size of a grain of rice) per day.
 To start, you should start with an amount equal to 1/2 the size a grain of rice – you will likely need to work up to the full amount if you are not familiar with edible cannabis extracts as this extract is very powerful

 - Some very sick patients have reported eating as much as 3 drops per day (spaced out in intervals), but when using pure cannabis hash oil, this amount is far too much for the average person

-Cannabis hash oil which has been extracted this way should never be smoked or vaped!
-Do not "dab" this hash oil.
-This type of hash oil should only be eaten, or applied topically to the skin (because the hash oil is naturally very thick, it can be mixed with other oils to make application to skin easier.
+We recommend that cannabis hash oil which has been extracted this way should be eaten, applied topically to the skin or – because the hash oil is naturally very thick – it can be mixed with other oils to make application to skin easier.
 There are many reasons not to smoke RSO: taste, inefficiency, excess of plant matter, etc. The short answer is…

 You will likely need to experiment to find the medical strain of cannabis that works best for you.

 Many medical cannabis treatments call for either high-THC hash oil, high-CBD hash oil, or a mixture of both types of oil.

 If you are not sure, I recommend you start by choosing a medical strain of cannabis that you know you like or which sounds suitable to you.
 There’s lots of great information about different strains online.

 Rick Simpson Oil (RSO – sometimes called Phoneix Tears) is a type of edible cannabis hash oil, and is typically created from high-THC medical cannabis strains.